Av1ation-Association/Media-Metrologist/README.md

 # Media Metrologist

-Measure video quality using a suite of metrics on a per-scene, per-frame, and per-region basis.
+Measure video quality using a suite of metrics on a per-scene and per-frame basis.
 Compare multiple encoded videos against a reference in a single operation.
 Track comparison data live as it's computed and generate quality reports per video, scene, and metric.

 ## Features

 * JSON [Configuration](./docs/Configuration.md) and rich typings via Typescript
 * Standalone [VapourSynth][vapoursynth] script: [Metrologist.vpy](./src/metrologist.vpy)
 * Support for either video file or [VapourSynth][vapoursynth] script paths as inputs
-* Support for several [VapourSynth][vapoursynth] video [import methods](./docs//Configuration.md#import-methods)
+* Support for several [VapourSynth][vapoursynth] video [import methods](./docs/Configuration.md#import-methods)
 * Compare multiple distorted videos against a reference video at once
 * Process multiple frame ranges defined as [scenes](./docs/Configuration.md#scenes) with the potential to trade accuracy for more speed
 * Compute as many [metrics](./docs/Configuration.md#metrics) as desired per scene
-* Split frames into a grid of regions with the potential for more spatial data
+* Split frames into a grid of regions for more spatial data
 * Realtime feedback on processing speed and computed scores
-* Resume processing only on scenes not yet measured
+* Progress is saved and can be resumed at any time
 * Simple statistics for each distorted video input and for each scene

 ## Getting Started